awojnowski/max-ios-sdk/README.md

 pod "MAX/mopub", "~>0.2.2"
 ```

+Then, copy `MAXMoPubCustomEvent.swift` from the `Pods/Pods/MAX/mopub` group into your main project.

 ## Integration Overview

 MAX is a simple parallel bidding mechanism, which works by running an auction before you call your